ultrazohm/ultrazohm_sw/docs/source/mpsoc/framework/ParameterID/stateflows/uz_FluxMapID.rst

 The necessary measurement vales can either be captured via the :ref:`JavaScope` or an external measurement device.
 For this purpose a trigger (when ``activeState = 403``) signals the point of time, at which the measurement of this operating point can take place.

-.. tikz:: Schematic overview of the ElectricalID
+.. tikz:: Schematic overview of the FluxMapID
   :libs: shapes, arrows, positioning, calc,fit, backgrounds, shadows

   \begin{tikzpicture}[auto, node distance=2.5cm,>=latex']